Macarons

 7. Put the batter into a pastry bag and carefully pipe out your batter into circles slightly larger than half dollars onto a silicone pad or parchment paper lined baking pan.
 I got a macaron silicone pad that made it much easier.
 It had grooves to pipe the batter in.

-9. Let your piped batter dry out for about 30-40 minutes.
+8. Drop the pan from a few inches onto a hard surface.
+This will help take out any larger air bubbles from the batter.9.
+Let your piped batter dry out for about 30-40 minutes.
 This is essential to getting feet on on your macarons.
 Feet is the ruffle around the macaron.
 Your oven will need to be at 200 degrees Fahrenheit, so time preheating accordingly.

 Notice how much less shiny and dull the batter is after you let it sit.